22 Feb Have Compassion

 - Perhaps put your compassion into words, softly heard in the back of your mind, such as: “May you not suffer . . . may this hard time pass . . . may things be alright for you.”

-- Expand your circle of compassion to include others; consider a benefactor (someone who has been kind to you), friend, neutral person, difficult person (a challenge, certainly), and yourself (sometimes the hardest person of all).
+- Expand your circle of compassion to include others; consider a benefactor (someone who has been kind to you), a friend, a neutral person, a difficult person (a challenge, certainly), and yourself (sometimes the hardest person of all).

 - Going further, extend compassion to all the beings in your family . . . neighborhood . . . city . . . state . . . country . . . world.
 All beings, known or unknown, are liked or disliked.
 Humans, animals, plants, and even microbes.
 Beings great or small, in the air, on the ground, underwater.
 Including all, omitting none.

 Going through your day, open to compassion from time to time for people you don’t know: someone in a deli, a stranger on a bus, or crowds moving down the sidewalk.

 Let compassion settle into the background of your mind and body.
 As what you come from, woven into your gaze, words, and actions.